-There are 8 core faculty members that support the educational and research activities of the programme and most have doctoral degrees from institutions abroad or in Greece.
-Faculty members are from the Department of Planning and Regional Development and the Department of Civil Engineering of the University of Thessaly with one additional member of the teaching staff from the School of Architecture of the University of Thessaly and another from the Agriculture University of Athens.
-An issue of impending concern is the somewhat large number courses that each member of the faculty is involved in both the undergraduate and post graduate programmes.
+There are 6 core faculty members that support the educational and research activities of the programme and most have doctoral degrees from institutions abroad or in Greece.
+Additionally, there is one special teaching staff member ($E\Delta I\Pi$).
+Most of the faculty members are from the Department of Planning and Regional Development of the University of Thessaly with additional members of the teaching staff from other Departments of the University, such as Economics.
+The required Seminar course offered in the First Semester of the Programme is co-taught by several invited faculty from the University of Thessaly and other educational institutions both from Greece and overseas.
+An issue of impending concern is the ability to replace those that have already or are going to retire in the near future to ensure continuity of the program.
+Additionally, a point of concern is the disproportionally large number courses that each member of the faculty is involved in both the undergraduate and post graduate programmes.
 The faculty members involved in the programme have a commendable number of publications and some research activities, both in projects and funds.
-The Programme has not been externally evaluated but an internal evaluation and some of the recommendations of the report have been addressed or are in the process of being addressed.
-The Programme mostly follows the required procedure for establishing some quantitative metrics that define its progress, as well as target goals to be achieved in the near future.
+The Programme has not been externally evaluated but an internal evaluation and some of the recommendations of the report have been addressed or are in the process of been addressed.
+The Programme mostly follows the required procedure for establishing some quantitative metrics that define their progress, as well as target goals to be achieved in the near future.